prern4321/-Project-3-Group-3/README.md

 1) Interactive map of Public and Private hospital locations
 ![image](https://user-images.githubusercontent.com/112128775/211114964-6bde59a7-1972-4868-bbe5-54a3e49a62cb.png)
+The map includes dropdown menus, filters, and the ability to zoom in for greater detail.

 2) Localised visualizaton of hospitals within a county and their location details using canvas.js
 ![image](https://user-images.githubusercontent.com/112128775/211115030-0921b687-4113-44fa-b2b4-c39325f8abc6.png)
+The visualisation includes a dropdown menu allowing the user to select a specific county, which must then be confirmed before being displayed.

 3) Pie chart visualization of the spread of independant/private vs non independant/nhs hospitals within a county.
 ![image](https://user-images.githubusercontent.com/112128775/211115050-a20f3a1f-4255-4173-889c-c0f5c5c2037d.png)
+The visualisation includes a dropdown menu allowing the user to select a specific county, which must then be confirmed before being displayed.

+All of the visualisations utilise the same data stored in the SQL database to provide three unique views of the distribution of hospitals in England.
+These visualisations are housed on separate pages that are linked together to allow the user to view the data using various perspectives.
+The visualisations have been designed with ample spacing to improve the overall appearance and avoid cluttered presentation.

 # Contribution: